Terrestrials/foomlottery/README.md

 ```
 yarn
 ```
-Copy .env.example to .env and add PRIVATE_KEY (export from meta mask for example)
+Copy .env.example to .env and add PRIVATE_KEY (export from MetaMask for example)
 ```
 cp .env.example .env && cat .env
 ```

 ### submit a ticket

 To send your first ticket you need to have some ETH on the account.
-If You have no FOOM You can start with ETH:
+If you have no FOOM You can start with ETH:
 ```
 ./bin/playETH.js 0 0
 ```
-the first argument is the size (power) of the ticket.
+The first argument is the size (power) of the ticket.
 The second is the secret.
-The program will create a new secret if you provide 0. the cost of the ticket is: 1 000 000 FOOM * (2 + 2 ** power)
+The program will create a new secret if you provide 0.
+The cost of the ticket is: 1 000 000 FOOM * (2 + 2 ** power)
 ```
 GAS price: 0.00165646
 Wallet address: 0x5300678c4879Cd247D22cDd2652783FF23DaE75B